-Preventing even one person from falling prey is worth our time, our effort and our money.
+Preventing even one person from falling prey to a trafficker's traps is worth our time, our effort and our money.

 To protect youth from human traffickers: